Shinronz/GeoDron/Readme.txt

 Web/		--->	Final solution of the project, need socket server and android-apk running for the correct use

-The full report of the project can be found in: Documentacion/Informe-GeoDrone.pdf (English and Spanish)
+The full report of the project can be found in: Documentacion/Report GeoDrone.pdf (English and Spanish)

-For a live demo go to: http://spaceappsros.cloudapp.net/
+For a live demo go to: http://spaceappsros.cloudapp.net/  (login: aaa@aaa.com   pw: 0000)

-And a presentation of the project can be found in: http://spaceappsros.cloudapp.net/presentacion
+And a presentation of the project can be found in: http://spaceappsros.cloudapp.net/presentacion    (Only spanish version)